 Getting the consumer’s attention is the wide, top end of the sales funnel.
 After all, they need to know you exist.
 Fortunately, most shoppers use digital media to research purchases before making a decision.
 In fact, 81 percent do so.
-This data provides you a platform for your message.
+This data provides you with a platform for your message.

 In this stage of the buyer journey, consumers want information.
-Research data, insight, educational material and other resources prove useful in their search.
+Research data, insight, educational material, and other resources prove useful in their search.
 Offering the answers to their queries gets attention for your business.

 You are in the buyer’s sights by the time you reach this stage of the sales funnel.
 Evaluation-stage behavior includes heavy research.
 The quest of the buyer is to find out which products or services meet their needs, answer their questions or solve their problems.